bruno-ruotolo/globo/README.md

 ## About

-This is a Application that redo the layout of the news website Globo.com, with some features like:
+This is a Application that redo the layout of the social network website Instagram.com, with some features like:

 - Mouse Over Effects
 - Active Links